MileHacker Logo

 Travelers visiting mainland China, including Yangzhou, commonly obtain a visa.

 Most foreign nationals need a visa to enter mainland China.
-The specific type depends on your purpose for visiting: L Visa (Tourist Visa), M Visa (Business Visa), Z Visa (Work Visa), or X Visa (Student Visa).
-The application typically includes a completed form, passport, photograph, and documents that support your claim submitted to a Chinese embassy or consulate.
-IVisa and VisaHQ can help with this process.
+The specific type depends on your purpose for a visit to: L Visa (Tourist Visa), M Visa (Business Visa), Z Visa (Work Visa), or X Visa (Student Visa).
+The application typically includes a completed form, passport, photograph, and documents that support your claim submitted to someone From china embassy or consulate.
+IVisa and VisaHQ can help with the help of this process.
 Your passport must remain valid for at at least six months after you leave date and have two blank pages.
 You will also complete an arrival card and undergo fingerprint collection upon arrival.

 Spring / Autumn